-While helping get the medical bills paid, our team investigates the cause of the accident.
-We find and speak with witnesses, obtain police reports, photographs, and measurements that may be the difference between winning and losing your case at trial.
+While helping get the medical bills paid, our auto accident injury team investigates the cause of the accident.
+We find and speak with witnesses, obtain police reports, photographs, and measurements that may be the difference between winning and losing your car accident case at trial.

-As our families heal from their injuries, we review their medical charts and speak with their doctors to better understand the scope of their injuries.
-Only after we have fully prepared the case, do we sit down with our clients to discuss the value of their case and begin negotiating with the insurance companies.
+As our families heal from their personal injuries from the auto accident, we review their medical charts and speak with their doctors to better understand the scope of their injuries.
+Only after we have fully prepared the case do we sit down with our clients to discuss the value of their case and begin negotiating with the insurance companies.